 So what is a sour cream cake?

-Equipment needed for Sour Cream Cake
+Tools & Equipment for Finnish Sour Cream Cake

 - Mixing bowls